j-watterson/j-watterson/README.md

 - 💬 Ask me about anything related to data analysis, machine learning, or career advice in data science.
 ```

 Thank you for visiting my profile!
-Feel free to explore my repositories and let's get in touch to make something amazing together.
+Feel free to explore my repositories, and let's get in touch to make something amazing together.

 ---

-This README is designed to be both informative and welcoming, giving viewers a clear sense of your professional identity and inviting them to connect with you.
-You can customize the links and the projects section further based on your actual content and professional links.
+Feel free to customize further as needed!